dd32/td-gh-ex/readme.txt

 == Changelog ==

+Version 1.3.1
+* Added Russian translation ru_RU.po and ru_RU.mo

 Version 1.3
 * Added French translation fr_FR.po and fr_FR.mo
 * Removed cursor pointer from slider entry-container and added only in link slider title (Reported by bwooster47)
-* Fixed homepage headline button not showing when disabling Homepage Headline and Homepage Subheadline (Reposted by Max)
+* Fixed homepage headline button not showing when disabling Homepage Headline and Homepage Sub-headline (Reported by Max)
-* Disable logo by Deafult as per the new theme review guideline
+* Disable logo by default as per the new theme review guideline

 Version 1.2.1 (Merged with 1.2)
 * Added Aria Haspopup for menu in Touch Devices